 Early help is about supporting families who are struggling with the day-to-day challenges they are facing.
 This could be when first becoming a parent or when a parent first faces a challenge that they feel they need help to manage, regardless of the age of their children, (pre-school, school age or leaving school).
+Early help services are provided by the council and by our key partners too; schools, health services, voluntary sector agencies.
+Early help works best when families are able to share their worries and ambitions with a key worker who can support them by bringing the right agencies together around the family completing an assessment for clarity and pulling together a plan with goals which details tasks to be competed, by whom, by when, and what ‘success’ looks like.
+The council promotes the use of an early help assessment, either agency specific or via the council.

 What do we offer?

-- Children and Family Centres - a wide range of services, activities and support for families
+- Children and Family Centres - a wide range of services, activities, and support for families

 - Information advice and support service - supporting young people, and parents/carers of children and young people, with disabilities and special educational needs to access the right support packages and an Education Health and Care (EHC) Plan